T. K. Hamza

 T. K. Hamza (born 14 July 1937) is an Indian politician.
 He was born in Koorad of Wandoor Panchayat.
-He completed his BA from University of Delhi and BL from Government Law College, Ernakulam.
+He completed a BA at University of Delhi and BL at Government Law College, Ernakulam.
 He joined the Manjeri Bar in 1968.
 He was the Minister for Public Works of the 8th Kerala Legislative Assembly, from 1987 to 1991.
 He was a member of the 14th Lok Sabha, representing the Manjeri constituency of Kerala and is a member of the Communist Party of India (Marxist) (CPI(M)) political party.
 He is presently the Chairman of Wakf Board, Kerala.
+He began his career as a member of Indian National Congress but later moved to CPM.

 Positions Held and details

 Minister for Works, Wakf, Haj and Inland Navigation from 02-04-1987 to 17-06-1991.